atlasbot/docs/docs/Variables/sending_embeds.md

 {a!embed;wew, embeds are fun}
 ```

-!!! warning
-    Do not use your server's prefix.
+⚠️ Warning: Do not use your server's prefix.
 Command variables **do not** support custom prefixes.
-They will only with with `a!`.
+They will only with with `a!`. ⚠️

 ### Output